 The use of clear aligners as an alternative to traditional braces has transformed how tooth movement is accomplished.
 Aligners are effective and practically invisible.
 That makes them an excellent choice if you don’t love the idea of walking around with a mouth full of brackets and wires for months or years.

-There’s another reason that these invisible braces are so popular.
-Dentists, who in the past did not offer tooth movement services, can provide them.
+There’s another reason that invisible braces are so popular – dentists, who in the past could not offer tooth movement services, can now provide them.

 1. People who never before had a TMJ problem.

 2. People who previously had TMJ problems sometime in the distant past and experienced a re-emergence during aligner therapy.

 In my experience (and my colleagues may dispute this), the common theme when aligner therapy triggers jaw problems has to do with patients biting down on the aligners.
 Many people tend to bite down hard on their aligners for hours at a time during the day.
 They don’t necessarily do it on purpose.
 Still, the result is that the upper and lower aligners are in contact for hours at a time.

 Why Is It A Problem To Bite-Down On Your Aligners?

 The natural rest position of your jaw is upper and lower teeth apart and nothing but air between them.
 When you bite down for a length of time beyond what is necessary to eat, for example, you disrupt the natural tone of your jaw muscles.
 Over time, jaw symptoms can emerge.